yours-org/yours-wallet/CODE_OF_CONDUCT.md

 **2. Expected Behavior:**

-When interacting within the Panda Wallet community, we expect all community members, including contributors, maintainers, and users, to:
+When interacting within the Yours Wallet community, we expect all community members, including contributors, maintainers, and users, to:

 - Be respectful and considerate of others.
 - Use welcoming and inclusive language.